 The Kenbak-1 was designed and marketed by John Blankenbaker in 1971.
 The first microprocessor, the Intel 4004, was also marketed in 1971.
 Thus, the Kenbak-1 doesn’t have a microprocessor and all the logic was implemented with TTL logic integrated circuits.
 In fact, you can find all the logic schemas in the book “Theory of Operation”.

 With a device as attractive as the Kenbak-1, I needed one!
 Sadly, a bit less than 50 devices were made in total, before Kenbak Corporation ended.
 In 2015, a Kenbak-1 was sold at an auction for more than $40,000!
-I must tell you I’d prefer to buy a MX-5 RF at that price! 😃
+I must tell you I’m not able to afford it… 😥

 Now I just have to make a replica.
 Grant Stockly made real replicas at some point, but he’s not giving any sign of life and his replicas cost several hundred dollars because they were identical to the original Kenbak-1.

 So I wanted to make a low-cost replica, with modern components, which allows, beside reducing the cost and the size of the replica, to appreciate the technological evolution of the last 50 years or so.

 My second semester project’s of my DUT coming, I proposed the idea to my friends to make this replica, which allowed me to work on the replica on my project hours and to have access to my school’s equipment to make the PCB.

 A first prototype was made entirely on breadboards, the electronic circuit being really simple thanks to today’s technology.